 1 cup sugar (minus 1 TBS)

-1 tsp white corn syrup
+1 cup water1 tsp white corn syrup

 1 TBS orange liquor